 We are experienced at the detection and treatment of glaucoma, and the best way to assure yourself a lifetime of quality vision is with early detection of eye diseases through your routine examinations.
 Most people respond very well to medication which regulates intraocular pressure by lessening the production of fluid.
 While most people do not experience negative side effects from medication, some do, and some people require more aggressive treatment.
 Surgical treatments focus on opening up the tiny drainage system in the back of the eye that helps regulate flow of aqueous fluid, and pressure within the eye.

-Our Indianapolis surgeons specialize in a simple procedure in which a laser is used to make very small, precise modifications that improve the flow of fluid through the drainage passageway.
+Our Indianapolis gluacoma surgeons specialize in a simple procedure known as Selective Laser Trabeculoplasty, or SLT, in which a laser is used to make very small, precise modifications that improve the flow of fluid through the drainage passageway.
 Although surgery is never the first option, this procedure is a common, minimally invasive treatment with little recovery needed and very low risk.
 It usually takes only about 15 minutes, and is a painless, outpatient procedure.
 In some cases, you may need to continue to use drops for optimal intraocular pressure.

 If other treatments don’t work, your doctor can elect to perform a trabeculectomy, where he or she manually widens the drainage passageway.
 This procedure is more invasive than the laser procedure, and results in a longer, more involved recovery.

-In this procedure, your surgeon inserts a small tube to keep the drainage passageway open.
-While extremely effective, it is the most invasive procedure and therefore usually the last resort.
+In this procedure, your surgeon inserts a small tube to create an additional drainage channel to lower .
+While extremely effective, we always prefer to keep surgical options as a last resort.